The U.S. Census Bureau estimates there were more than 554,202 U.S. residents of Pakistani descent living in the country in 2019.

 Celebrating Pakistani Culture in America

-Traditional Pakistani dress, culture, and food is also ever present amongst Pakistani-American communities.
-The rich flavors of Pakistan can be enjoyed on many busy sidewalks alongside other varied cuisines.
+The rich flavours of Pakistan can be enjoyed on many busy sidewalks along with mostly Indian cuisines.

 Sending money to Pakistan